 China’s import and export data

-China released its trade data for January.
-In dollar terms, China’s exports rose 11.1% YoY (year-over-year), while its imports rose 36.9%.
-The data, especially on imports, showed an improvement from December.
-China’s exports rose 10.9% YoY, while imports rose 4.9% YoY in December.
-China’s January trade data were better than expected for exports and imports.
+In dollar terms, China’s (FXI) exports rose 12.6% YoY (year-over-year) while its imports rose 26% in May.
+In April, China’s exports rose 12.9% YoY, while its imports rose 21.5%.
+China’s May trade data was better than expected for exports as well as imports.

 China’s crude imports